-- See the historic sights of Hanoi, a city with over 2,000 years of history
+- See the historical sights of Hanoi, a city with over 2,000 years of history

 - Discover the flavors of Vietnam on a street-food tour of Hanoi's Old Quarter

 - Visit the Gulf of Tonkin and cruise gorgeous Hạ Long Bay